abauer424/readme-generator/README.md

 I learned and enjoyed using the integrated terminal to test my code and see what needs fixing and what works along the way.

-My README Generator can be viewed <a href ="https://abauer424.github.io/readme-generator/"> here.</a>
+My README Generator repository can be viewed <a href ="https://github.com/abauer424/readme-generator"> here.</a>

 Please view the walkthrough video <a href ="https://www.dropbox.com/s/ppz13a3bo7rpf6e/Amber-Bauer.mp4?dl=0"> here. </a>